-Find affordable insurance that works for you in Iowa.
+Find affordable auto insurance that works for you in Iowa.
 Compare quotes from over 100 top companies.

-Compare quotes from over 30 insurance companies that provide coverage throughout Iowa.
+Receive quotes from dozens of companies that provide coverage throughout Iowa.
 Enter your ZIP code below to get started.

 Drivers with good driving records typically enjoy lower car insurance costs than drivers with histories of speeding tickets, at-fault accidents, or DUI citations.
 Iowa drivers without a recent at-fault accident typically save 35% on their car insurance premiums, which eclipses the national average of 32%.
 In addition to earning a cheaper premium for driving incident-free, you may qualify for a safe-driving bonus through your car insurance company.
 The amount of these discounts may vary, but they typically run between 5 and 10%.

 Young drivers (those between the ages of 16 and 25) pay extraordinarily high auto insurance rates, with those aged 16-19 paying the most expensive premiums of all.
 Because of the risk presented by inexperienced drivers, teens pay more than three times the national average for car insurance.
 Iowa is a relatively affordable state for teen drivers: the typical teen driver pays $3,709 per year — about $1,200 less than the national average for teens but still more than three times more expensive than the average rates for all Iowans.